-Days Of Our Lives Spoilers: Who Is Fighting For His Life?
+‘Days Of Our Lives’ Spoilers: Who Is Fighting For His Life?

-Days of Our Lives spoilers are here and it looks like there’s one character who is fighting for his life.
-It’s not rare for a character to be on death’s door on a soap like Days of Our Lives, but if you’re a fan of the show and have been keeping up with the storylines it’s obvious whose life is in danger.
+Days of Our Lives spoilers are here, and it looks like there’s one character who is fighting for his life.
+It’s not rare for a character to be on death’s door on a soap like Days of Our Lives, but if you’re a fan of the show and have been keeping up with the storylines, it’s obvious whose life is in danger.

 According to a recent spoilers tidbit by Christian Post, Brady is fighting for his life on Days of Our Lives.
-As we know, Xander shot Brady during a very intense battle.
-Fans of the show might remember that Xander is basically this couple’s worst nightmare and he’s returned to cause more havoc in their lives.
+As viewers know, Xander shot Brady during a very intense battle.
+Fans of the show might remember that Xander is basically this couple’s worst nightmare, and he has returned to cause more havoc in their lives.

 Days of Our Lives spoilers stated that Xander left Brady for dead after he broke into their hiding place in Canada.
-While he thought the masked man was just after some of their belongings, it was revealed that he’s really after Nicole and her baby and that this was all orchestrated by Deimos, who had no intentions of letting Brady have Nicole after he professed his love to her.
+While he thought the masked man was just after some of their belongings, it was revealed he’s really after Nicole and her baby and that this was all orchestrated by Deimos, who had no intention of letting Brady have Nicole after he professed his love to her.

 Days of Our Lives Spoilers: Brady Rushed to Hospital – Xander Takes Nicole and Holly… https://t.co/bkWH9YucZ9 pic.twitter.com/koz4vGxsud